-Consider taking the individual layers offline if your want to construct the map yourself and provide users with up-to-date information from ArcGIS Online or ArcGIS Enterprise.
+Consider taking individual layers offline if you want to construct the map yourself and provide users with up-to-date information from ArcGIS Online or ArcGIS Enterprise.
 This topic describes how to take the following layers offline:

 - Tiled layers

 You can export, download, and store these caches locally as packages and access them while your device is offline.
 You cannot edit this data, and if you require updates to the data, you must export and download them again.

 Feature and annotation layers

 You can take features (including annotation) offline, from a feature service, by downloading them to geodatabase feature tables within a mobile geodatabase.
 To do this, the feature service must be hosted on ArcGIS Enterprise 10.2.2 or later for features or from a service hosted in ArcGIS Online, provided that the feature service has been sync enabled (allow disconnected editing with synchronization).

 Standard and feature-linked annotation can be taken offline from a feature service hosted on ArcGIS Enterprise 10.7.1 or later .
 Only feature-linked annotation can be edited.
 You can do this by editing the attributes and/or geographical position of any feature associated with feature-linked annotation.
 Edits will be applied to the annotation feature table and visible changes to the annotation will be reflected in the AGSMapView.

 You can use an existing feature service or create features services for your own data.
 To enable sync for a feature service, do the following:

 - ArcGIS Online—Edit the feature service item and check the Sync check box.

 - ArcGIS Enterprise—See Prepare data for offline use in the ArcGIS Server documentation.